Adesdesk/Create-and-Mint-Token/README.md

 # Create-and-Mint-Token
-A custom token smart contract.
+A custom token smart contract on the local HardHat network

 ## Description